Liquidation Process: A step-by-step guide

 5. Once the winding-up resolution has been voted through, the liquidation is formally advertised in the Gazette and becomes public knowledge.
 Companies House and the Insolvency Service are informed of the liquidation, and the process of winding the business up begins.

-6. The insolvency practitioner sells the company’s assets in order to raise funds, while employees will be given notice of the intent to close.
+6. The insolvency practitioner sells the company’s assets to raise funds, while employees will be given notice of the intent to close.
 Once all assets have been liquidated, the funds generated are distributed amongst creditors.

 8. The final step is to close the company and strike its name from the Companies House register.

 1. A creditor tries and repeatedly fails to recover money owed to them by a company.
-As a last resort, the creditors decide to force the company into liquidation in order to recover the money owed to them.
+As a last resort, the creditors decide to force the company into liquidation to recover the money owed to them.

 2. First, the creditors must issue a Statutory Payment Demand.
 The debt must be £750 or more, and the demand gives the debtor a final 21 days to pay the money they owe.